Subutex (Buprenorphine)

 - Bodily pain

-If you or someone you know has overdosed on Subutex, do the following:
+If you or someone you know has overdosed on Subutex, contact the poison control helpline at 1-800-222-1222.
+While waiting for help, first responders should do the following5

 - Evaluate the signs of the overdose